Swiss professors' interview with Kitabistan

 WL: And if you want to know the story from my side, why I chose him?
 You know, 10 years ago, or no, 15 years ago I got to know there is a young guy who is doing his doctoral thesis, not in Switzerland.
 But as a Swiss he was in Canterbury and he did his thesis on the subject of federalism.
 And you know federalism in Great Britain is not an issue, or rather a negative issue.
 And he did that not in Switzerland but in Canterbury, England.

-SM: He must be a crazy guy [he is laughing]
+SM: He must be a crazy guy [laughs]

 SM: ..
 And Linder.